gbdev/pandocs/src/LCDC.md

 -   Set LCDC.1 to 0 for textbox/status bar scanlines

-Usually, these bars are either at the top or bottom of the screen, so the bit can be set by the VBlank handler.
+Usually, these bars are either at the top or bottom of the screen, so the bit can be set by the VBlank and/or STAT handlers.
+Hiding objects behind a right-side window is more challenging.